 These connections transfer lateral loads between side and main members with pairs of fasteners installed at equal angles to the wood fiber grain in a cross configuration.
-Fasteners can be inclined at angles ranging from 30° to 60° to the shear plane (30° $\leq \beta \leq$ 60°).
+Fasteners can be inclined at an angle relative to the shear plane, β , that ranges from 30° to 60°.
 Typically, fasteners are angled at 45° for these connections.
 This configuration is useful for bidirectional reverse loading.
 To be considered a cross pair, the fasteners should be installed at matching angles relative to the shear plane and have equal penetration.
 The point of intersection between the screw planes should occur within the length of the fastener.
 The fasteners ideally should cross at either the centroid of the side member or, alternatively, at the shear plane.
-The design of these connections is governed by the provisions in CSA O86:24 Clause 12.12.10.3, and requires evaluating the:
+The adjusted lateral capacity of the connection, Z'r, requires evaluating the: